vikingeducation/prep_basics/test-yourself-answers.md

 #### How do you merge branches back together?

-In order to merge branches back together you should merge the master branch into your-branch
+In order to merge branches back together you should merge the master branch into your-branch.

-$git checkout your-branch
+`$git checkout your-branch`
-$git merge master
+`$git merge master`

 Resolve any conflicts that occur.
 Move back to your master branch and merge your-branch into the master branch.

-$git checkout master
+`$git checkout master`
-$git merge your-branch
+`$git merge your-branch`

-You'll see output indicating any changes that were made
+You'll see output indicating any changes that were made.

 #### What is a "Merge Conflict" and when will it occur?